Datura-ai/cortex.t/README.md

 wand login
 ```

-Pls change argument in start_miner.sh and start_validator.sh. and you can run miner using following command.
+You can launch your miner using following command
-you can use <LOCAL/FINNEY/test> for subtensor network in arguments.

 ```bash
 sh start_miner.sh